moilu/moilu/readme.md

 Here are some of the technologies I use most frequently and am most experienced with:

 - **Languages:** JavaScript (ES6+), HTML, CSS
-- **Frameworks/Libraries:** Vue, Vue Router, Vuex, Svelte, Sass, TailwindCSS
+- **Frameworks/Libraries:** Vue, Vue Router, Vuex, Sass, TailwindCSS
 - **Tools:** Git, Netlify, npm, nvm, Vite

 ## 🌱 Technologies I Have Basic Experience With